 Are Authorized User Tradelines Ethical in 2023?

 Which is more commonplace - hiring a credit repair company or buying credit card tradelines?
-You may not know the answer to this but we're going to cover the facts and put things into perspective.
+You may not know the answer to this (and it may very well be subjective) but we're going to cover some of the facts and attempt to put things into perspective.
 The discussion as to whether buying authorized user tradelines is ethical has been a subject of debate for a long time, and it's no different in 2023.
 Let's get started by taking a peek behind the curtain and making the fairest comparison we can.

 On the other hand, regarding the purchasing of tradelines, Experian has stated the following: